LearningData/schoolbag_site/README.md

 Images are in '/img/footer'

 =========
-Schoolbag site was made using:
+TYP site was made using:
 Jekyll - more details, read [documentation](http://jekyllrb.com/)
 Bootstrap - more details, read [documentation](http://getbootstrap.com/)